 You'll need a high voltage power supply.
-I've used both my homemade 30kV DC power supply and my 27cm disks Wimshurst machine as shown below.
+I've had success with both my homemade 30kV DC power supply and my 27cm disks Wimshurst machine as shown below, both of which put out high voltage DC.
 The 30kV one has more current available for ionization of the smoke particles and collected more smoke on the cylinder than with the Wimshurst machine, but as you can see below, the Wimshurst machine did collect most of the smoke.
 This shows that you don't need a high current power supply to make this work.
 A Wimshurst machine is very low current.

 The distance between the bottom of the cylinder and the mesh can be adjusted.
-Make the distance bigger or smaller as needed to minimize smoke coming out the top.
+The smaller the distance, the lower the voltage that's needed.
+Also, make the distance bigger or smaller as needed to minimize smoke coming out the top.
 But make sure you turn off and discharge your power supply before making any adjustments so that you don't shock yourself.
 If sparking is occurring between the cylinder and the mesh then increase the distance until there's no sparking.